 Sally Jane Priesand

-As Priesand sought student pulpits and performed fieldwork in congregations unable to hire full-time rabbis, she discovered that synagogues refused to interview her—or interviewed her only for the novelty—claiming they could not possibly have a woman rabbi.
+As Priesand sought student pulpits and performed fieldwork in congregations unable to hire full-time rabbis, she discovered that synagogues refused to interview her—or interviewed her only for the novelty—claiming they could not possibly hire a woman rabbi.
 Experiences in student pulpits in Milwaukee, Wisconsin; Champaign, Illinois; Hattiesburg, Mississippi; and at Cincinnati’s Isaac Mayer Wise Temple conveyed what Priesand would soon describe as “the unbelievable and almost unbearable pressures of being the first woman rabbi.”

 Priesand found her first job at New York City’s Stephen Wise Free Synagogue as assistant and then associate rabbi (1972–1979).
 In 1979, she left the congregation when she was not promised that she would succeed its ailing senior rabbi.

 “Postscript.”
 In Women Rabbis: Exploration and Celebration.
-Papers Delivered at an Academic Conference Honoring Twenty years of Women in the Rabbinate, 1972–1992, edited by Gary P. Zola (1996); “Preparation for the Rabbinate—Yesterday, Tomorrow.”
-Central Conference of American Rabbis Yearbook 85 (1975): 162–164.
+Papers Delivered at an Academic Conference Honoring Twenty years of Women in the Rabbinate, 1972–1992, edited by Gary P. Zola.
+Hebrew Union College Press, 1996.